Dead-code elimination: Examples

-Because the expression 0 will always evaluate to false, the code inside the if statement can never be executed, and dead-code elimination would remove it entirely from the optimized program.
+Because the constant DEBUG_MODE will always evaluate to false (due to being defined as so), the code inside the if statement can never be executed, and dead-code elimination would remove it entirely from the optimized program.
 This technique is common in debugging to optionally activate blocks of code; using an optimizer with dead-code elimination eliminates the need for using a preprocessor to perform the same task.

 In practice, much of the dead code that an optimizer finds is created by other transformations in the optimizer.
 For example, the classic techniques for operator strength reduction insert new computations into the code and render the older, more expensive computations dead.
 Subsequent dead-code elimination removes those calculations and completes the effect (without complicating the strength-reduction algorithm).

 Historically, dead-code elimination was performed using information derived from data-flow analysis.
 An algorithm based on static single-assignment form (SSA) appears in the original journal article on SSA form by Ron Cytron et al. Robert Shillingsburg (aka Shillner) improved on the algorithm and developed a companion algorithm for removing useless control-flow operations.